brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 On linux, you generally want to use `-XX:+UseTransparentHugePages`.
 To manually allocate memory instead (for a bigger performance boost), Red Hat has a good tutorial for RHEL-like linux distros, like Fedora, CentOS, or Oracle Linux: https://www.redhat.com/en/blog/optimizing-rhel-8-run-java-implementation-minecraft-server

 Check and see if large pages is working with the `-Xlog:gc+init` java argument in Java 17.

+In any Java version/platform, if large pages isn't working, you will get a warning in the log similar to this:

+> Java HotSpot(TM) 64-Bit Server VM warning: JVM cannot use large page memory because it does not have enough privilege to lock pages in memory.

 GraalVM Enterprise Edition
 ======